rosarioarobinson/OperatingPlatforms_Portfolio/README.md

 **How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?**

-I approached designing software gradually and went through the process of trying to understand some of the main requirements and sections required.
+I approached designing software gradually and went through the process of trying to understand some of the main requirements and sections.
 It took a while to get adjusted to, as I have never fully designed something in this manner before.
-However, specific techniques such as utilizing UML diagrams and studying information based on each operating platform will greatly help me in the future when dealing with other applications with other companies.
+However, specific techniques such as utilizing UML diagrams and studying information based on each operating platform will help me greatly in the future when dealing with other applications with other companies.